SrijanBadhya/Debsoc/Running the PES Debsoc.md

 You will be quite busy as an organizer and a judge, and when OA preparation time consumes you, it's hard to give people individual attention.
-At that moment, it's very important to tell at least people, to cross over, shake hands, and chill.
+**At that moment, it can be crucial to tell at least people, to cross over, shake hands, and chill.**
 - It's detrimental if people are sitting in their own seats scrolling their phones during your OA prep time.
 - When people cross over, conversation on the debate usually gets going.
 There are unresponded POIs and other thoughts on the debate that people are often bursting to say.
 - This initial conversation gets the community vibe started, and freshers usually carry the conversation themselves after that.